JackSlateur/backurne/README.md

 See [custom.conf.sample](custom.conf.sample)

-Authentification, and where should I run what
+Authentication, and where should I run what
 ---

 `backurne` interacts with the backup cluster via the `rbd` command line.
 It must have the required configuration at /etc/ceph/ceph.conf and the needed keyring.\
 It is assumed that `backurne` will be run on a Ceph node (perhaps a monitor), but this is not strictly required (those communications will not be encrypted nor compressed).

 `backurne` connects to proxmox's cluster via their HTTP API.
-No data is exchanged via this link, it is purely used for "control" (listing VM, listing disks, fetching informations etc).
+No data is exchanged via this link, it is purely used for "control" (listing VM, listing disks, fetching information etc).

 `backurne` connects to every "live" Ceph clusters via SSH.
 For each cluster, it will connect to a single node, always the same, defined in Proxmox (and / or overwritten via the configuration).\
-SSH authentification nor authorization is **not** handled by `backurne` in any way.\
+SSH authentication nor authorization is **not** handled by `backurne` in any way.\
 It is up to you to configure ssh : either accept or ignore the host keys, place your public key on the required hosts etc.

 Command line interface